 Necrotizing enterocolitis (NEC) is a very serious medical condition that occurs when intestinal tissue begins to die.
 This disease primarily affects infants, especially those who are born prematurely or who have been exposed to toxic baby formula.

 Stage 1 NEC is the first part of the disease and is generally characterized by symptoms like vomiting, irregular biomarkers, and a distended or bulging abdomen.
 If you notice any symptoms of this condition, it is critical to seek emergency medical attention immediately.
 Without treatment, necrotizing enterocolitis could be fatal.
+Your family may qualify for a NEC baby formula lawsuit, depending upon how your child was exposed to this medical condition.

 The Stages of Necrotizing Enterocolitis